Why Content Marketing is Essential for SEO (And Your Law Firm)

 - Builds a loyal, returning audience

-- Assists in converting visitors into leads or paying customers
+- Assists in converting visitors into leads or retained clients

-- Further positions your brand as thought leaders in your industry, i.e. there’s a higher chance that a visitor will convert into a client for a law firm if they see the firm’s attorneys are regularly publishing pertinent articles
+- Further positions your law firm as thought leaders in your industry, i.e. there’s a higher chance that a visitor will convert into a client for a law firm if they see the firm’s attorneys are regularly publishing pertinent articles

 Types of Content